-- 40. A previous follow-up report noted that the recommendation that the designated authority/FIU should have a structure in place to provide financial institutions that are required to report suspicious transactions, with adequate and appropriate feedback, was met by section 10 of the FIUTTA. - 41.
+- 72. A previous follow-up report noted that the recommendation for the designated authority/FIU to have a structure in place to provide financial institutions that are required to report suspicious transactions, with adequate and appropriate feedback, was met by section 10 of the FIUTTA.
+The authorities advise that for the period January to July 2011, the FIU provided 171 feedback responses to financial institutions and listed businesses upon their submission of STRs/SARs.
+From the total number of feedback sent to the financial institutions and listed businesses, 5 were related to specific issues arising out of STR/SAR submissions. - 73.
 With regard to the Central Bank AML/CFT Guidelines being enforceable and having sanctions for non-compliance the previous follow-up report noted that sections 10 and 86 of the FIA create a legal basis for the enforceability of the Central Bank AML/CFT Guidelines.
-However, effective implementation of this enforceability still has to be demonstrated by the Central Bank.
-The authorities advised that many of the requirements in Central Bank's 2005 Guidelines have been codified in the FOR 2010.
+As noted in the previous follow-up report, effective implementation of this enforceability still has to be demonstrated by the Central Bank.
+The authorities also advised in the last follow-up report that many of the requirements in Central Bank's 2005 Guidelines have been codified in the FOR 2010.
 As a result, the Central Bank issued revised draft Guidelines on April 15, 2011 to all registered entities for comments by June 10, 2011.

-42. With regard to the recommendation that guidelines similar to the CBTT AML/CFT Guidelines should be issued by the relevant authorities for all financial institutions and persons engaged in relevant business activity stipulated in the POCA, as already mentioned, regulation 30 (1) of the FIUTTR requires the FIU to provide guidelines and standards to supervised entities.
-No deadline for the issuance of the guidelines has been given by the authorities.
+The draft Guidelines have been published on the Central Bank's website and was due to be finalized by the end of September 2011. - 74.
+With regard to the recommendation that guidelines similar to the CBTT AML/CFT Guidelines should be issued by the relevant authorities for all financial institutions and persons engaged in relevant business activity stipulated in the POCA, regulation 30 (1) of the FIUTTR requires the FIU to provide guidelines and standards to supervised entities.
+Since the previous follow-up report no deadline for the issuance of the guidelines has been given by the authorities.
 Given the above outstanding requirements, this recommendation remains largely outstanding.